0xebfehat/ShadowPadAnalysisTools/general/README.md

 4. Search config moduel by byte pattern defined in shadowpad-config-module.yara (chunk1 or chunk2 for target CPU architecture)
 In this case, config module is allocated in debug016 memroy segemnt starting from 0x220000 and moduel code starts from 0x221000.
 <img src="./resources/2.png" raw=true width=500>
 Makes codes from 0x221000 in the memory segement.
+<br /><br />
 5. Debug to extract configugration blob
 First, I recommend to take a snapshot of VM.
 I encoutner debugger stop unexpectedly during debugging here.
 The configuration blob is extracted to allcated memory.
 We can trace it from the search result of Step 4.